National Highway 544H (India)

 National Highway 544H, commonly referred to as NH 544H is a national highway of India.
-It starts from NH 44 near Thoppur, passes through Mettur, Bhavani and terminates at Erode.
+It starts from NH 44 near Thoppur, passes through Mettur, Bhavani and terminates at NH 381A in Erode.
 It intersects NH 544 near Lakshmi Nagar, Erode.

 Route

-Thoppur, Mechcheri, Mettur, Nerinchipettai, Ammapettai, Chittar Bhavani, Erode road.
+The highway starts from NH 44 near Thoppur and passes through Mecheri, Mettur, Ammapettai, Bhavani and terminates at NH 381A in Erode.